-Students cut out the bee body and colored the stripes black starting with the first stripe at the top.
+Students cut out the bee body and color the stripes black starting with the first stripe at the top.

 I gave students two different options for wings, white construction paper or wax paper that resembled the transparent appearance of bee’s wings.
 They cut out the wings of their choice along with antennas and a stinger and attached them to their bee bodies.